 Aside from need-based scholarships, many other foundations also offer scholarships to study abroad students and our staff can help you find out about all funds for which you are eligible.
 We can also help you process other financial aid such as federal (pell grants, Stafford or PLUS Loans), state and other forms of aid.

 Complete the Arcadia Scholarship Application.
 Either fax or scan and email the completed form to us:

-Only students who have been accepted to a program from The College of Global Studies at Arcadia University will be considered for an award.
+Only students who have been accepted to a program from The College of Global Studies at Arcadia University, prior to the programs start, will be considered for an award.